 Navionics charts contain Tidal Information, represented at large zoom ranges by a box icon with the letter "T." The icon stands for a Tidal Station location.
-An example is displayed at right.
+An example is displayed in the figure on the right.

-When you zoom in to a sufficiently small zoom range, the icon itself becomes an animated gauge showing a rising or falling tidal height for the selected station at the present time.
+When you zoom in to a sufficiently small zoom range, the icon itself becomes an animated gauge showing a rising or falling tidal height for the selected station.
 At larger zoom ranges, you can select the boxed "T" icon and it becomes an animated gauge with a pop-up name box.
 An example is displayed in the following figure.